nukiz/minesense/README.md

 - KeraLua, NLua etc. | To be used for the upcoming Lua API
 - Newtonsoft.Json | To be used for the upcoming configs system, also a dependency of DiscordRPC.dll.
 - Memory.dll | Library used to read/write the game's memory for the cheats (very primitive... but easy to use!)
+- SkeetUI.dll | UI Framework used in this project to give it its distinct gamesense.pub/skeet.cc look.
+GUI May look a little like the Exhibition GUI.
+Some issues in this framework, 99% of UI bugs result from this framework :/

 ## <h1 align="center">Development & Contributions</h1>